Chair - Ruth Schmid, Ph.D.

-Dr. Carreno is the current Chair for the Women in Science Committee from the CRS.
+Dr. Carreno is the current Vice-Chair of the Women in Science Group of CRS.
 Her day job is World Wide Head of Business Development and Licensing in the Respiratory Franchise at Novartis Pharma (Basel, Switzerland).
 She has been BD&L for the past 10 years covering a whole array of disease areas leading to a wide number of different deals.
 Prior to joining Novartis, she was the Head of External Pharmaceutical projects at Almirall (Barcelona, Spain).
 She holds a Ph.D. and 3 years postdoc in Drug Delivery from the London School of Pharmacy (directed by Prof A.T.
 Florence and Prof Ruth Duncan respectively), and a BSc in Biochemistry from Keele University (UK).

 Begona is a member of the Business Advisory Board at the Institute of Research in Biomedicine (Barcelona).
 She is married with two lovely children aged 3 and 6.